dimension-mismatch/dimension/README.md

 ### Parameters

 Functions can modify the values of parameters that are passed to them by default.
 To prevent this behavior, parameters must be declared using the constant `::` syntax.
-Parameters declared with the `:!` syntax are evaluated at compile time and can only be populated with constant values.
+Parameters declared with the `:::` syntax are evaluated at compile time and can only be populated with superconstant values.